brandonts/Sudoku/README.md

   (2) sudoku_solver.cc is the user interface.
 It allows the user to enter a SudokuPuzzle and recieve a solution.

-  (3) sudoku_solver.h holds the functions sudoku_solver.cc uses primarily for displaying information.
+  (3) sudoku_solver.h holds the functions sudoku_solver.cc used primarily for displaying information.

   (4) sudoku_tester.cc is a test suite to provide unit testing.

 To do List:

-  Save and Load puzzles
+  Check_() can not detect when the only spot for a number is blocked Save and Load puzzles
   Partial Solve in user interface